-The most amazing experience of the jungle walking safari at Chitwan National Park was the chance discovery of the skeleton of a Rhino called Kanchiruwa – called so because of his cut ear.
+The most amazing experience of the jungle walking safari was the chance discovery of the skeleton of a Rhino called Kanchiruwa – called so because of his cut ear.

 The students of zoology could have spent hours studying the rhino structure.
 I was shocked to see the size even when it has no skin on it.

 We kept walking and met lots of colorful butterflies and insects.
 It was fun to focus and find a light green grasshopper over a dark green leaf.
-We walked along a lake where colorful common kingfisher sat on branches hanging over the water.
+We walked along a lake where colorful Common Kingfisher birds sat on branches hanging over the water.

 Red flowers of cotton silk tree

-I would remember this walk at Chitwan National Park for a long time.
-There was a calm along with nervous energy, there was a sense of wonder, a joy and of course the much needed physical exercise.
+I would remember this walk for a long time.
+There was calm along with nervous energy, there was a sense of wonder, joy, and of course the much-needed physical exercise.

 Recommend you read about following travel blog on Kathmandu & Nepal Tourist attractions.